ahmetvarol/CrudBuster/CrudBuster/README.md

     // !!!The database tables must have the same name as the base entity class they inherit from.
     .WithBaseEntityName("IBaseEntity")

-    //Where will the obtained data be assigned?
-You should provide the name of the base response field in this area.
-    .WithApiResulClassName("ApiResult")

     //If required authenticate
     .WithIsAuthenticateRequired(false)